netscaler/automation-toolkit/labs/netscaler-adc-basic-application-protection-configuration-waf-using-terraform/05-netscaler-adc-basic-waf-policy2/assignment.md

 Lets Verify the Configuration in the Bastion Host CLI  through CURL command.
 Go to Bastion Host CLI  and type the following Curl command.

-Note: Replace  the VIP in cURL command with the VIP address present in the `Citrix ADC data` tab while executing the below command
+Note: Replace  the VIP in cURL command with the VIP address present in the `NetScaler ADC data` tab while executing the below command

 1. To check the WAF configuration for the `echoserver1`, we will verify with the curl command for SQL exploitation, in this case it should block the request, and log the information.